ilAYAli/MRU/README.md

     luarocks --local --lua-version=5.1 install lunajson
     luarocks --local --lua-version=5.1 install argparse

-    put the following in ~/.profile, ~/.zshrc or similar: eval "$(luarocks --lua-version=5.1 path)"
+    to get luarocks to work, ensure that the following is executed before launching neovim, by e.g putting the following in ~/.profile, ~/.zshrc or similar: eval "$(luarocks --lua-version=5.1 path)"

 optional: